AJMustill/HJGalaxy/README.md

 The repository contains the following files:

  - densities.ipynb
- Jupyter notebook to retrieve stellar kinematic data from the Gaia archive, evaluate the phase space densities of exoplanet host stars, and generate the figures in Mustill, Lambrechts & Davies
+ Jupyter notebook to retrieve stellar kinematic data from the Gaia archive, evaluate the phase space densities of exoplanet host stars, and generate the figures in Mustill, Lambrechts & Davies.
+ Dependencies: os, sys, time, itertools, distutils, numpy, scipy, astropy, astroquery, sklearn, matplotlib

  - PS_2021.03.11_04.56.35.csv
  Table of exoplanet and host star properties retrieved from https://exoplanetarchive.ipac.caltech.edu/ on 2021-03-11